MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Select-users-for-your-Teams-pilot.md

 -   Identify and note your pilot users.

-**Important**
+> [!Important]

-Review the [Teams roadmap](https://aka.ms/skype2teamsroadmap) when you define your pilot phases and users.
+> Review the [Teams roadmap](https://aka.ms/skype2teamsroadmap) when you define your pilot phases and users.
 Ensure that your users don’t depend on any feature that hasn’t been released yet.

 ### Create a test plan